Bahna-Darius/NovaVision_BFMC/Project status/project status 1/project_status.md

 ### 👥 Team
 **NovaVision BFMC Team**

-### 📌 Repository
+### 📌 Repository Purpose
-This repository contains the current project status, documentation, and demonstration materials for our BFMC 2026 project.
+This repository contains the current project status, documentation, and demonstration materials for our **Bosch Future Mobility Challenge (BFMC) 2026** project.

 ---

 ## 🎯 Project Overview

-Our goal is to design and implement an autonomous driving system for the **Bosch Future Mobility Challenge (BFMC)**.
+The objective of this project is to design and implement an autonomous driving system capable of navigating a scaled urban environment as part of the **BFMC 2026 competition**.

-This update presents the **current system architecture**, progress, and a **video demonstration** of the system in action.
+This update presents the **current system architecture**, development progress, and a **video demonstration** of the system.

 ---